 Transfer funds into your Savings account

-Make a one-time deposit into your savings account directly from your online Square Dashboard.
+Make deposits into your savings account directly from your online Square Dashboard.

 Go to your Savings dashboard and select Add money.